Afiru21/Development/README.md

 #### Structure and accessibility
 Before the home page code had multiple <nav> and <section> tags without a consistent hierarchy.
 This means it lacked the  proper use of aria attributes and labels.
 This is part of my optimization.
-In the code I tried to implement a clearer and more semantic HTML5 structure  with  <header>, <main>, <section>, <footer>. tags.
+In the code I tried to implement a clearer and more semantic HTML5 structure  with  "<header>, <main>, <section>, <footer>" tags.
 Additionally I also have improved the  form accessibility with proper label, aria-*, and required fields.
 Furthermore I added the viewport meta tag for a better  responsiveness: